norc-heal/heal-app-docs/docs/about/download/start-mac.md

 1. Run the application locally (from source code)
 2. Run the application locally (from an application file)

-*Both require that you first follow the instructions in the 'Initial set up' section below.*
+*Both require that you first follow the instructions in the 'Initial Set-Up' section below.*

 ### Running the application locally from source code vs. from application file: